Foot binding: Feminist perspective

 Foot binding is considered an oppressive practice against women who were victims of a sexist culture.
 It is also widely seen as a form of violence against women.
 Bound feet rendered women dependent on their families, particularly the men, as they became largely restricted to their homes.
 Thus, the practice ensured that women were much more reliant on their husbands.
-The early Chinese feminist Qiu Jin, who underwent the painful process of unbinding her own bound feet, attacked foot binding and other traditional practices.
+The early Chinese feminist Qiu Jin, who underwent the painful process of unbinding her own bound feet, denounced foot binding and other traditional practices.
 She argued that women, by retaining their small bound feet, made themselves subservient by imprisoning themselves indoors.
 She believed that women should emancipate themselves from oppression, that girls could ensure their independence through education, and that they should develop new mental and physical qualities fitting for the new era.
 The end of the practice of foot binding is seen as a significant event in the process of female emancipation in China, and a major event in the history of Chinese feminism.

 In the late 20th century, some feminists have pushed back against the prevailing Western critiques of foot binding, arguing that the presumption that foot binding was done solely for the sexual pleasure of men denies the agency and cultural influence of women.
+In many parts of late imperial China, women themselves played a central role in maintaining the practice and often viewed bound feet as a symbol of status and a means to secure advantageous marriages.
+Historical evidence, including women's poetry and personal writings, particularly those produced by women from elite families, suggests that some women expressed pride in their bound feet and incorporated the practice into prevailing ideals of femininity and self-worth.
+Historians have also emphasized the role of mothers in sustaining the practice.
+Rather than acting solely under male coercion, mothers often made pragmatic decisions to bind their daughters' feet in response to economic realities and social expectations.
+In certain regions, foot binding was associated with indoor labor such as spinning and weaving, allowing daughters to contribute economically to the household while conforming to ideals of respectability.